 - Busy your mind: blast music, draw, create, call/text someone

-- Mediate: ride the craving… notice it, let it go
+- Mediate: ride the craving, notice it, and let it go.

 - Reflect: what are you feeling?
 Physically what is happening?